gajus/unnest/README.md

 ### Example

-To illustrate a use case, consider an HTML document that describes event locations, datas and times:
+To illustrate a use case, consider an HTML document that describes event locations, dates and times:

 ```html
 <ul>